 Our emotional life can be rich and rewarding and yet sometimes it is our emotions which can destabilise and debilitate our day to day experience at home, at work and elsewhere.

-Psychotherapy with me can offer you a safe, confidential and non-judgemental space and relationship in which you can bring the problems of work, parenting, relationships, or painful states such as anxiety, confusion, low sense of self, depression and trauma.
+Psychotherapy with me can offer you a confidential, non-judgemental and deeply respectful space to which you can bring the problems of work, parenting, relationships, or painful states such as anxiety, confusion, low sense of self, depression and trauma.
 It can be a space where we can together find a way to make sense of your experiences, to explore the underlying beliefs that you bring to your world view – a place to find a way to have more choices.

 My clients are people very much like you and me, people of different genders and beliefs, people who often function well in many areas of their lives.
 They may, however, feel that they are not able to establish successful intimate relationships for instance or they may be unhappy despite earning a good income in a satisfying job, or may plagued by a repetitious encounter with addiction, loss or abuse.

-I work from a relational empathically-attuned Self Psychological & Intersubjective perspective which means that your self-experience will be at center of our work together.
+I work from a relational empathically-attuned Self Psychological & Intersubjective perspective which means that your self-experience will be at the centre of our work together.
 A non-judgemental approach therapy, Self Psychology is a developmental psychology which derives much of its understanding from contemporary infant research and neuroscience.